-ENVIRONMENTAL MANAGEMENT POLICIES & PROCEDU RES GC SCOPE OR PRINCIPLE CRITERIA FOR GC ADVANCED LEVEL GPIC APPROACH WHERE TO FIND OUT MORE REFERENCE TO GRI INDICATORS Criterion 9: The COP describes robust commitments, strategies or policies in the area of environmental stewardship GPIC views the Precautionary Principle as an application of the principles of risk assessment and risk management.
-Risk assessment includes hazard identification, characterization, exposure assessment and risk assessment.
+ENVIRONMENTAL MANAGEMENT POLICIES & PROCEDURES GC SCOPE OR PRINCIPLE CRITERIA FOR GC ADVANCED LEVEL GPIC APPROACH WHERE TO FIND OUT MORE REFERENCE TO GRI DISCLOSURES Principle 7: Businesses should support a precautionary approach to environmental challenges Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility.
+Principle9: Businesses should encourage the development and diffusion of environmentally friendly technologies.
+Criterion 9: The COP describes robust commitments, strategies or policies in the area of environmental stewardship GPIC views the Precautionary Principle as an application of the principles of risk assessment and risk management.
+Risk assessment includes hazard identification, characterization, exposure assessment and overall risk assessment.
 Risk management encompasses the identification, selection and implementation of alternative actions for addressing risk through the control of identified hazard(s) and/or exposure.
 Environmental stewardship as well as the specific principles such as the precautionary principle are strongly emphasized in our environmental and responsible care policies, environmental and sustainability strategy, long term and the annual goals and contracts with businesses.
-Sustainability is strongly embedded in our Mission statement which is to grow and add value to our customers and shareholders by meeting their expectations whilst; producing high quality products; focusing on customers; optimising business in a cost effective, safe, environmentally friendly and socially responsible way; embracing knowledge creativity and best practice.
-Environment section of GPIC SR 2016& 2018 Environment section of GPIC SR 2016& 2018 GRI 302-4, GRI302- 3,GRI305- 1,GRI305- 2,GRI305- 2,GRI306- 2,GRI306- 3,GRI307-1 Additional Refer to SDG, UNGC, GRI linkage matrix on pages xxx in SR 2018 Criterion 10: The COP describes effective management systems to integrate the environmental principles Our environmental management system (EMS) underpins our environment strategy.
-GPIC employees must comply with all the policies, procedures and rules and regulations for occupational safety and health and environmental care (SHE).
-Environment section of GPIC SR 2016 & 2018 Environmental section of UNGC COP 2017 Criterion 11: The COP describes effective monitoring and evaluation mechanisms for environmental stewardship We have developed a set of metrics to assess our environmental impacts across the value chain covering: greenhouse gas (GHG) emissions, water, waste and energy efficiency.
-We also deliver tools, techniques and awareness, and share best practice directly with the people responsible for reducing the environmental impact of our manufacturing operations.
-Environmental auditing programmes have been implemented within each section to help sites achieve continuous improvement in environmental performance and the findings are inputs to our management review process to continually improve our performance.
-Environment section of GPIC SR 2016 Environmental section of UNGC COP 2017
+Sustainability and in particular environmental sustainability is strongly embedded in our Mission statement which is "to grow and add value to our customers and shareholders by meeting their expectations whilst; producing high quality products; focusing on customers; optimising business in a cost effective, safe, environmentally friendly and socially responsible way; embracing knowledge creativity and best practice."
+Environment section of GPIC SR 2018 & 2020.
+Environmental section of UNGC COP 2019.
+GRI 302-4 GRI302-3 GRI304-1 GRI305-1 GRI305-2 GRI305-4 GRI306-2 GRI306-3 GRI307-1 Criterion 10: The COP describes effective management systems to integrate the environmental principles Our environmental management system (EMS) underpins our environment strategy.
+GPIC employees must comply with all the policies, procedures, rules & regulations for occupational safety, and health and environmental care (SHE).
+Based on ISO 14001, our environmental management systems are designed to achieve continuous improvement. - Environment section of GPIC SR 2018 & 2020 - Environmental section of UNGC COP 2019 Criterion 11: The COP describes effective monitoring and evaluation mechanisms for environmental stewardship We have developed a set of metrics to assess our environmental impacts across the value chain covering: greenhouse gas (GHG) emissions, water, waste and energy efficiency.
+We also deliver tools, techniques and awareness, and share best practice directly with the people responsible for reducing the environmental impact within our manufacturing operations.
+Environmental auditing programs have been implemented within each section to help sites achieve continuous improvement in environmental performance and the findings are inputs to our management review process to continually improve our performance.
+We have been reporting following the GRI framework since 2012.
+We have incorporated some of the key metrics within our organizational KPIs which are measured, monitored and managed as a part of our organizational due diligence.
+Environment section of GPIC SR 2018 & 2020 Environmental section of UNGC COP 2019